fwisard/odobenix/README.md

 #Odobenix in a nutshell
 Utilities and games to improve morse skills.
 Written in C and Python, aimed at linux console users who want to raise their CW speed or head copy.
-GPL.
+Entirely free (GPL License).

+You have to already know your alphabet, numbers, punctuation and prosigns.
+Callsign recognition training probably won't be implemented since there are already excellent tools out there to train it.

 #Programs
 This suite consists of the following software: